jo-pouradier/archi-system-3/card/README.md

 ### GET '/getCards'

-Return all cards of the user.
+Return all cards.

 ### GET '/:uudi'

 Get the card with the given uuid.
 If the card does not exist, return a NOT_FOUND status.

-### GET '/getCardsByOwnerUUID/:uuid'
+### GET '/getCardsByOwnerUUID'

 Get all cards of the user with the given uuid.
 If the user does not exist, return a NOT_FOUND status.

 ### POST '/addCard'

+Add a new Card
 body:
 ```json
 {